19hours/sg-statutes/Acts/Legal Profession Act.md

 (a) this section applies to the solicitor by reason only of any such circumstances as are mentioned in subsection (1)(a) or (b); or

-(b) disciplinary proceedings against the solicitor under Part VII by reason of any such circumstances as are mentioned in subsection (1) have been disposed of.
+(b) disciplinary proceedings against the solicitor under Part VII or section 130R by reason of any such circumstances as are mentioned in subsection (1) have been disposed of.

 [19/2008 wef 15/10/2008]